mikk150/react-dragonsofmugloar/README.md

  - run ```docker run -it mikk150/dragonsofmugloar```
  - ???
  - pray to network god
- - enjoy all the knight being slaughtered
+ - enjoy all the knights being slaughtered